nommiin/pragmabin/README.md

 # names for stuff
 * reference is the name of a line in your script, you can set a reference by writing a unique name at the start of a line behind the colon (ie: `fileSize: readUInt64()` the reference would be `fileSize`)
+* custom reference names can be numbers too
 * you can also leave lines unnamed, returned values will be assigned as the current line number
 * sorry if you don't like camel case